architecture-building-systems/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 Step 7.
 Optimization
 ---------------------

-Right after Step 4 or Step 6, CEA offers tools to optimize the energy system of an standing scenario.
+Right after Step 3 or Step 6, CEA offers tools to optimize the energy system of an standing scenario.
 This idea will be pursued in the next steps.

 #.
+District heating and cooling networks layout: run this tool located in CityEnergyAnalyst>cea>technologies>thermal_network>>network_layout>main.py
-District heating and cooling networks: run this tool located in CityEnergyAnalyst>cea>technologies>thermal_network>thermal_network_matrix.py
+#.
+District heating and cooling networks thermo-hydraulic model: run this tool located in CityEnergyAnalyst>cea>technologies>thermal_network>thermal_network_matrix.py
 #.
 Optimization of District Energy system: run this tool located in CityEnergyAnalyst>cea>optimization>optimization_main.py

 After finished, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.